 No, the university is not exempt from all taxes.
 For example, the university is not exempt from the following types of taxes: hotel occupancy/room taxes, Allegheny County Alcohol Beverage Tax, Vehicle Rental Tax, and Telecommunications/excise taxes.

 In addition, the university is not exempt from sales tax in all states for all purchases.
 For example, even though the university is generally exempt from Pennsylvania state sales tax, it still must pay sales tax on some types of purchases (e.g., purchases for an unrelated trade or business).
 If a state is not listed below, the university is either not exempt from the applicable sales tax or the state does not impose a sales tax:

 Colorado, Connecticut, D.C., Florida, Illinois, Kansas, Maine, Maryland , Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Texas, Utah, Virginia, West Virginia

-What happens if I use the university’s tax exemption when making business purchases with personal funds?
+Can I use the university’s sales tax exemption certificate when making business purchases with personal funds?

 CMU Ethics Reporting Hotline

 www.reportit.net (Username: tartans; Password: plaid)